Skip to Content Facebook Feature Image

 The rebels maintain that they target ships linked to Israel, the U.S. or the United Kingdom to force an end to Israel’s campaign against Hamas in Gaza.
 However, many of the ships attacked have little or no connection to the conflict, including some bound for Iran.

-The description and locations named by the Houthis on Thursday correspond to known underground bases operated by the rebels, who have been locked into a stalemated war with a Saudi-led coalition since 2015 that’s decimated the Arab world’s poorest nation.
+The locations named by the Houthis on Thursday correspond to known underground bases operated by the rebels, who have been locked into a stalemated war with a Saudi-led coalition since 2015 that’s decimated the Arab world’s poorest nation.

 The Houthis have built what appears to be their own large-scale tunnel network near Saada as well, Hinz added.